 After living with my Chinese SMSL M8 DAC for a while, I was getting kinda curious whether there’s still something better out there.
 Since I haven’t had much experience with pricier Chinese audio gear, I thought it was time for yet another experiment.
 During my research, I stumbled upon the Gustard X20u DAC which received mostly glowing reviews on Head-Fi.
 Gustard has quite made a name for onself in major audio forums.
 Specifically their USB to SP/DIF converters have stirred up the market quite a bit.
 When the X20u DAC – which was built to kill any DAC on the market was finally here, I just had to test it.

 The Gustard X20u (u stands for USB input – you can also order a plain vanilla version without it, in case you want to use an external converter or don’t need USB at all.
+You can save a few bucks by skimping on the USB and if you demand the ultimate solution, give the Singxer SU-1 USB DDC a try which works nicely with the Gustard I2S port.
 Other than that, the units are identical) looks like the resulting work of a serious designer.
 Power is internally generated by two(!) massive separate toroidal transformers.
 Both feed analog, digital and logical sections separately.
 To top it off, the engineers have built a separating wall between the PSU, the digital and analog sections . a truly nice touch and keeping those components in dedicated cabinet is exactly what companies like Teac Esoteric or Accuphase have been doing for years.

 At its core, the D to A conversion process is handled by 2 pieces of tried and true ESS Sabre32 9018 DAC chips in fully balanced configuration.
 I personally love how much attention has been given to the PCB layout.
 High quality SMD capacitors are super-close to the DAC chip pins exactly as it should be.